-1.1 This Agreement will be known as the Australian Health Practitioner Regulation Agency Enterprise Agreement 2016-2019 ('the Agreement').
+1.1 This Agreement will be known as the Australian Health Practitioner Regulation Agency Enterprise Agreement 2022- 2025 (the Agreement).

-2. Parties and Coverage
+2. Parties and coverage

-- 2.3 This Agreement applies to and covers: - (a) Australian Health Practitioner Regulation Agency ('AHPRA'); - (b) all Employees; and - (c) the following organisations of Employees: the Community and Public Sector Union ('SPSF Group'), the Australian Nursing and Midwifery Federation and the Australian Municipal, Administrative, Clerical and Services Union where an application is made in accordance with the provisions of section 189 of the Fair Work Act 2009 (Cth).
+- 2.1 This Agreement applies to and covers: - a.
+Australian Health Practitioner Regulation Agency - b. all Employees, and - c. the following organisations of Employees: The Community and Public Sector Union (SPSF Group), the Australian Nursing and Midwifery Federation, Australian Medical Association Vic Branch, and the Australian Municipal, Administrative, Clerical and Services Union where an application is made in accordance with the provisions of section 189 of the Fair Work Act 2009 (Cth).

-3. Definitions and Interpretation
+3. Definitions and interpretation

-- 3.1 AHPRA means the Australian Health Practitioner Regulation Agency, being the Employer of the Employees ('Employer'). - 3.2 ATO means the Australian Taxation Office. - 3.3 Casual Employee means an Employee who is engaged intermittently for work of an unexpected or casual nature, and does not include an Employee who could properly be engaged as a full-time or part-time Employee. - 3.4 Continuous service means a period which the Employee is employed by AHPRA, including Employees who commenced employment with former Health Practitioner Registration boards and other entities whose functions were transferred to AHPRA.
-Continuous services otherwise has the same meaning as section 22 of the FW Act, except that unpaid absences will count as continuous service except unpaid absences in excess of 28 working days per annum. - 3.5 Dispute is a disagreement or difference between people or groups of people, on a matter involving the application of this Agreement or the National Employment Standards in the FW Act, or pertaining to the relationship the Employer and Employee.
-A dispute may arise when one party makes a claim and the other party rejects it.

-3.6 Employee means a person employed directly with AHPRA in a permanent ongoing role, on a temporary or fixed term contract, or on a casual basis, who falls within the salary classification structure in Appendix 1.a.

-- 3.7 FWC means the Fair Work Commission. - 3.8 FW Act means the Fair Work Act 2009 (Cth). - 3.9 Full-time Employee means an Employee engaged to work an average of the applicable hours of ordinary time per week as per Appendix 6 of this Agreement. - 3.10 Grievance is a real or perceived issue causing resentment and is regarded as grounds for complaint.
+- 3.1 Ahpra means the Australian Health Practitioner Regulation Agency, being the employer of the employees (Employer). - 3.2 ATO means the Australian Taxation Office. - 3.3 Casual employee means an employee who is engaged intermittently for work of an unexpected or casual nature and does not include an employee who could properly be engaged as a full-time or part-time employee. - 3.4 Continuous service means a period in which the employee is employed by Ahpra, including employees who commenced employment with former Health Practitioner Registration boards and other entities whose functions were transferred to Ahpra.
+Continuous services otherwise have the same meaning as section 22 of the FW Act, except that unpaid absences will count as continuous service except unpaid absences in excess of 28 working days per annum. - 3.5 Dispute is a disagreement or difference between people, or groups of people, on a matter involving the application of this Agreement or the National Employment Standards in the FW Act, or pertaining to the relationship of the employer and employee.
+A dispute may arise when one party makes a claim, and the other party rejects it. - 3.6 Employee means a person employed directly with Ahpra in a permanent ongoing role on a temporary or fixed term contract, or on a casual basis, who falls within the salary classification structure in Appendix 1.a. - 3.7 Family, domestic, and intimate partner violence includes physical, sexual, emotional, psychological, and economic abuse, as well as coercion and control or domination that causes the family member (employee) to feel fear for the safety or wellbeing of themselves or another person, and the exposure of these behaviours, or the effects of them, to a child.
+Family member includes immediate family, relationships between extended families, kinship networks, family-like or carer relationships, an individual who cohabitates with the employee, and intimate relationships involving physical or emotional (sexual and non-sexual) intimacy. - 3.8 Full-time employee means an employee engaged to work an average of the applicable hours of ordinary time per week as per Appendix 6 of this Agreement. - 3.9 FWC means the Fair Work Commission. - 3.10 FW Act means the Fair Work Act 2009 (Cth). - 3.11 Grievance is a real or perceived issue causing resentment and is regarded as grounds for complaint.